 Recent research indicates that 17.6 million people in the United States – about 1 in 12 adults – abuse alcohol or are alcohol dependent.

-Casa De Milagros is tucked away in a quiet corner of Southcrest, accommodating up to 15 women in a dormitory-style home.
-Nosotros is a multi-level bungalow atop a hill overlooking Chula Vista, and houses up to 17 adult men.
+Casa De Milagros is tucked away in a quiet corner of Southcrest, accommodating up to 18 women in a sprawling home, offering semi-private rooms.
+Nosotros is a multi-level bungalow atop a hill overlooking Chula Vista, and houses up to 17 adult men in a dormitory-style setting.
 Both communities are licensed by the California State Department of Alcohol & Drug Programs.